-So really you have to look at it as 99% of law firms are going to do that process, are going to assign tasks in three ways: you're going to have email, you're going to have a case management system or a task management system, and you're going to have a calendar.
+Really you have to look at it as 99% of law firms are going to do that process, are going to assign tasks in three ways: you're going to have email, you're going to have a case management system or a task management system, and you're going to have a calendar.

 And so you have to look at the difference between those three things because that's going to help answer your question directly.

 From my standpoint, an email, that's a task list you don't control.
 People send you emails and now, it's something that you need to do.